Mrvexyplays/Mega-VM/README.md

-# Harmonia Bot
+# Cyroni Bot

-Harmonia is a Discord bot designed to provide music playback, utility commands, and audio filters for your server.
+Cyroni is a Discord bot designed to provide music playback, utility commands, and audio filters for your server.

 ## Features